HM Inspector of Constabulary and HM Inspector of Fire & Rescue Services

 Mike Cunningham’s police career began when he joined Lancashire Constabulary in 1987.
 He was operational across the constabulary in a number of different roles and he became Blackpool’s divisional commander in 2002.

 He attended the Strategic Command Course in 2005 and was appointed assistant chief constable in Lancashire Constabulary in 2005 and deputy chief constable in 2007.

 During his service with Lancashire Constabulary, he was known for his strong commitment to diversity as evidenced by his determination to take on the role of National Policing Lead for Lesbian, Gay, Bisexual and Transgender (LGBT) issues.

 In 2009, he was appointed chief constable in Staffordshire Police.

 Nationally, he has led the police service as chair of the ACPO Counter Corruption Advisory Group, as lead for Professional Standards, and as lead of the National Policing Workforce Development Business Area.

 In 2013, he was awarded a Queens Police Medal in the New Years Honours list.
 Most recently, he was awarded an Honorary Degree of Doctor of Staffordshire University.

-Mike Cunningham was appointed as Her Majesty’s Inspector of Constabulary in September 2014.
-He currently has responsibility for forces in the North of England and Northern Ireland.
+Mike Cunningham was appointed as HM Inspector of Constabulary in September 2014 and HM Inspector of Fire & Rescue Services in July 2017 when our remit was extended to include those services.
+He has responsibility for forces in the North of England and Northern Ireland.
 Mike is currently leading on the national inspections of Police Efficiency and Leadership.